tahsinAmin/wishlist/README.md

 - to see tables in browser
 `npm run prisma studio`

+# Theme
+## 19. Make changes in Developemtn mode
+- shopify app dev --theme 141480624268

 # Learn
 - 17 Jan 2025
   - upsert command, where you create data if not present.

+## Need to Learn
+- How to catche about fetching api.

 # 16 - Shopify App Embed and App Block Explained